Brushing Up on Basics: Can You Spread Gingivitis to Others?

 Being aware of these risk factors can help individuals take preventive measures to protect themselves and others.

-🦷 Flossing for the Win: Discover the Best Floss for Healthier Gums and Gingivitis Prevention
+🦷 Flossing for the Win: Best Floss for Gingivitis and Healthy Gums

 Kissing can transfer gingivitis-causing bacteria between partners, especially if one person has poor oral hygiene.